 More than 90% of our students live off-campus, and the significant number of affordable apartments conveniently located to campus are likely responsible for this high number.
-For off-campus housing, typical monthly rent for a one-bedroom apartment can cost from $300-500, and a two bedroom apartment can rent for $500 - $900.
+For off-campus housing, typical monthly rent for a one-bedroom apartment can cost from $400-600, and a two bedroom apartment can rent for $600 - $900.
 A great many of our students live in and around downtown Lexington (approximately a 10 to 15 minute walk from the law school).
 Other students choose to live a few miles outside of town, in Rockbridge County, and there are a number of properties in the area with beautiful views of the Blue Ridge mountains, the Maury River and the surrounding environs.
 In addition to the housing options in the Lexington area, the town of Buena Vista is located just under 10 minutes from Lexington.
-Typically, rentals can be a less expensive there.
+Typically, rentals are less expensive there.

 Traditionally, law student housing is available on-campus at Woods Creek Apartments.
 However, due to undergraduate housing renovations, Woods Creek Apartments will not be available to law students for the 2013-2014 academic year.